medibloc/panacea-doracle/README.md

 ### Setting `enclave.json`

-An example of `enclave.json` is given.
+An example of `enclave.json`.
-A source directory would be mounted as `/data` in SGX.
+A source directory is mounted as `/data` in SGX.

 ```json
 {